cs169/hw-agile-iterations/docs/Checkpoint-2-Spec-2684.md

     * This information will come from the Google Civic Information API.
 See the Representatives controller and model for a basic implementation of getting some fields.
     * This will involve adding to the existing migration for the `representatives` model, so you can store the new information.
     * You’ll also need to make the representative’s Profile page look good!
 Don’t spend too much time styling, but you do have access to the full powers of [Bootstrap](https://getbootstrap.com/)!
 It should look usable when users come to your site.
 Be creative!
-* **Testing**: Refer to ESaaS Chapter 8 Section 4 (Stubbing the Internet), and this unreleased [CHIPS assignment](https://github.com/saasbook/hw-rspec-rails-intro/blob/master/part4.md), which serves as a walkthrough for how to mock out web requests.
-Use these two resources to add RSpec tests that increase coverage for this portion of the app.
+* **Testing**: Refer to ESaaS Chapter 8 Section 4 (Stubbing the Internet), and CHIPS 8.5 & 8.9.
+Use these resources to add RSpec tests that increase coverage for this portion of the app.

 ### Part 2: The Counties Map

 For this part, you should explore the interconnectivity between the various controllers, models, and views that allow the app to search the Google Civic Information API.
 Starting in views/representatives/index.html.haml, trace the search code all the way to views/representatives/search.html.haml.
-Also, read [understand the code](./understanding-the-code.md) to see how the map works in JavaScript.
+You may refer back to the previous page to see how the map works in JavaScript.

 Understanding this will make the next task much easier.